legioncodex100/command-deck/docs/MEMORY.md

 ## Project: Command Deck

 ### Core Objective
-Build a "civilian-facing" interface (The Deck) for the Legion Grappling CRM, allowing non-admin users (Civilians/Operatives) to view their stats, manage their profile, and interact with the system.
+Build a "civilian-facing" interface (The Deck) for the Command Deck, allowing non-admin users (Civilians/Operatives) to view their stats, manage their profile, and interact with the system.

 ### Session: Persistent Profile & Matrix Filter (Current)
 - **Goal**: Implement persistent profile editing and a "Matrix" style avatar filter.